George Calombaris: Assault

 In May 2017, Calombaris was charged with assault after making physical contact with a 19-year-old man at Allianz Stadium during the 2017 A-League Grand Final.
 Video footage showed Calombaris shoving a spectator who had heckled him over underpaying his staff.
 Calombaris said that he was offended by the spectator "yelling out abusive and derogatory comments" about his family.
 The teenager denied that the heckling was directed at the chef's family.
 Calombaris later apologised in a statement over his actions, saying "I regret the way in which I reacted, I am disappointed that I let it get to me, and I sincerely apologise for offending anyone."
 On 17 August 2017, Calombaris's barrister entered a guilty plea on his behalf.
 After receiving a $1,000 fine, Calombaris appealed the conviction, and the judge dismissed the charges after deciding that Calombaris had been provoked, instead imposing a 12-month good behaviour bond.
-Members of the football community contrasted the lack of action against him by Football Federation Australia with their extremely aggressive behaviour (including hiring private detectives to track & follow) football supporters who ran afoul of police brutality, or who were critical of the leadership of Frank Lowy, who at the time was in charge of the FFA.